Swagger vs Postman for API Documentation (2025 Comparison)

 Swagger (OpenAPI)

-Swagger refers to a set of tools and the specification known as the OpenAPI Specification (OAS) for describing RESTful APIs in machine-readable form.
+Swagger refers to a comprehensive set of tools and the specification known as the OpenAPI Specification (OAS) for describing RESTful APIs in machine-readable form.
+It provides a standardized way to document APIs.

 Use cases include: